a14a-org/node-controller-rust/INSTALL_MACOS.md

 # macOS Installation Guide for Node Controller

-This guide provides instructions for installing and running the Node Controller as a system service on macOS.
+This guide provides instructions for installing and running the Node Controller on macOS.

 ## Prerequisites

 - macOS 11.0 or higher (Big Sur or newer)
 - Command Line Tools for Xcode: `xcode-select --install`
 - Rust toolchain: [Install Rust](https://www.rust-lang.org/tools/install)
-- Apple Silicon Mac (M1/M2/M3)
+- Apple Silicon Mac recommended (Intel Macs are supported but some features are optimized for Apple Silicon)

 ## Installation Steps